 A Histogram can be very confusing to a new photographer or videographer.
-A lot of times people ignore them, not understanding them. fortunately, they are easy to use and can be very helpful.
+A lot of times, people ignore them, not understanding them.
+Fortunately, they are easy to use and can be very helpful.
 As you’ll find out later, histograms are the most beneficial digital photographers’ tool to have at their fingertips.

 Benefits of a Histogram

 When an image is well-exposed, you’ll see no gaps from the histogram’s left side to the right side of the histogram.
 You won’t see the right edge heavy and the left edge spilling onto the sides (and vice versa).
 You’ll see the graph touching each side of the histogram, the right and the left.
 If there’s an arch in the center, you know you’re doing it right.

 If your histogram shows gaps on both sides, it’s telling you you’re missing information.
 Thankfully, you can shift the exposure without loss of detail.
 You’ll then want to adjust your exposure.
 Let’s say your graph is heavy in one direction and does not touch the other side.
 Shift the exposure for a wider range of tones.